Getting to know PowerPoint 2010

 The Slides tab allows you to view and work with the slides in your presentation.
 You can add, delete, duplicate, and rearrange slides in the Slides tab.
 You can also add sections to the Slides tab to organize and divide your slides.

-The Ribbon contains all of the commands you will need in order to do common tasks.
+The Ribbon contains all of the commands you will need in order to perform common tasks.
 It has multiple tabs, each with several groups of commands, and you can add your own tabs to customize your favorites.